Question from Michelle: I sometimes hand my phone to my 9 year old son so he can play a game.

 Parents the world over find themselves having to pay for apps that were downloaded by their kids on a daily basis.

-Luckily, all it takes is a simple settings change to require a password for all Google Play purchases.
+Luckily, all it takes is a simple settings change to require whoever is using your phone to enter the password for your Google account before being allowed to make a Google Play purchase.
 Just follow the steps below:

-1 – Tap the Play Store icon to open the Google Play Store.
+1 – Tap the Play Store icon to open the Google Play Store app.

 3 – Tap Settings.

-5 – Select the radio button beside For all purchases through Google Play on this device, then enter your password when asked to do so.
+6 – Select the radio button beside For all purchases through Google Play on this device, then enter your password (if asked to do so).

 7 – Close the Play Store app.

 That’s it – you’re done!
-From now on you can loan your phone to your son without worrying that he might purchase an app/game without your permission (as long as he doesn’t know the password).
+From now on you can hand your phone to your son (or anyone else) without worrying that he might purchase an app/game without your permission (as long as they don’t know the password to your Google account).